VesperQuartz/aelf-bounty/README.md

 ```
 ## How to Use

-Go to the [Web App](https://rag-llm-for-aelf.vercel.app/) and input your propmp.
+Go to the [Web App](https://aelf-bounty.onrender.com) and input your prompt.
 You can start with something simple like, "What is Aelf?" or "How to create a smart contract in Aelf?".

 ## Tools
 - [Vertex AI Search](https://cloud.google.com/enterprise-search?hl=en#build-google-quality-search-for-your-own-data-in-hours-not-months)